The Secrets of Amazing Shower Sex

 Looking to get wet and wild?
 Here's how.

+In the movies, shower sex is almost always depicted as being both sexy and easy.
+The reality, however, can be quite different.
 For example, it quickly becomes clear when you're in a standing position that body parts can't be lined up with the same ease as when you're horizontal.
 Then there's the irony of sex in the shower feeling dry, as well as the clear and present danger of losing your footing and one or both of you getting hurt.

-These include sex-enhancing footrests and hand grips that stick to a tiled wall with a suction cup and purport to enable more vigorous, varied positions.
-They've also some up with a vibrating mesh sponge for some good clean fun, wrist restraints that adhere to the wall or the sides of your tub and silicone anal shower beads for when you want to really kick things up a notch…or nine.
+These include sex-enhancing footrests and hand grips that stick to a tiled wall with a suction cup and purport to enable more vigorous and varied positions.
+They've also come up with a vibrating mesh sponge for some good clean fun, wrist restraints that adhere to the wall or the sides of your tub and silicone anal shower beads for when you want to really kick things up a notch…or nine.

 Then, put a few candles on that countertop.
-If you usually like to get it on to music, get yourself a bluetooth shower speaker that affixes to the wall with a suction cup, and, in no time at all, you will have transformed your bathroom from a place in which you get ready to a place in which you get busy.
+If you usually like to get it on to music, get yourself a Bluetooth shower speaker that affixes to the wall with a suction cup, and, in no time at all, you will have transformed your bathroom from a place in which you get ready to a place in which you get busy.

 Provided you've given yourself plenty of time for shower play, take the opportunity to spread out the fun.
 If you're first in, treat your partner to the arresting sight of you soaping up your naked body by candlelight before inviting them to join you, building the anticipation and laying the groundwork for an intense session.

 For many women, the detachable showerhead is a trusty masturbatory companion.
 Taking a shower together enables women to show their male partners how it's done and add yet another element to the show.